Himeji Hyogo, Japan Travel Guide

 Courtesy in shared zones.

-Himeji has a selection of transport options to suit every traveler.
+Himeji has a selection of transport options that fit every traveler.
 Regardless of if it's by bus, taxi, rental, or on foot, navigating the city has opportunities for finding new things.

 Embrace the local rhythms and enjoy your travels through this historic Japanese city.